aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to DOCM?</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+XLSB files are not compatible with other programs and can only be opened in Microsoft Excel.
+On the other hand, DOCM is a Microsoft Word document file format that is used to store documents with macros.
+It is a combination of the DOCX and XML file formats and is used to store documents with macros.

+Converting XLSB to DOCM is necessary when a user wants to open the XLSB file in a program other than Microsoft Excel or when a user wants to add macros to the XLSB file.

+<h2>How Aspose.Total Helps for XLSB to DOCM Conversion?</h2>
-For a Python developer, who is trying to add a XLSB to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSB and DOCM files.
+It helps to automate the conversion process from XLSB to DOCM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library that enables developers to manipulate Microsoft Excel files in Python applications.
+It provides features to read, write, and convert Excel files.
+It also provides features to create, modify, and delete worksheets, rows, and columns.
+Aspose.Words for Python via .NET API is a powerful library that enables developers to manipulate Microsoft Word documents in Python applications.
+It provides features to read, write, and convert Word documents.
+It also provides features to create, modify, and delete documents, paragraphs, and tables.

+By using Aspose.Total for Python via .NET API, developers can easily convert XLSB to DOCM files with just a few lines of code.
+It is a reliable and efficient solution for converting XLSB to DOCM files.

 {{% /blocks/products/pf/feature-page-summary %}}